IOSGVC/Layer2-Hackathon/README.md

 Dream big, let's scale!

 # Introduction
 Scaling is a Blue Ocean waiting for the developers to explore and find the New World.
 Scaling blockchains and specifically Ethereum has been a challenge.
-Every scaling approach has its own trade-offs regarding the security, decentralization, throughput, and flexibility choices.In support of developers to explore more possibilities of Layer2 solutions and open up new paths, IOSG Ventures and Chainlink are going to launch a global hackathon.
+Every scaling approach has its own trade-offs regarding the security, decentralization, throughput, and flexibility choices.In support of developers to explore more possibilities of Layer2 solutions and open up new paths, IOSG Ventures and Chainlink are organizing a global Layer2 hackathon, find more into here: https://readymag.com/erqiudao/3003222/

 # Prizes
 Top winner: $16,000 1 slot